Surveillance State and the Machine of Social Control

 The Book

 Surveillance State was first published by St. Martin's Press in 2022, with later St. Martin's Griffin paperback listings.
-Macmillan identifies the authors as Josh Chin and Liza Lin and lists the book as a work of politics about China's effort to build a new era of social control through data, surveillance infrastructure, and artificial intelligence.
-Google Books lists the 2022 St. Martin's Publishing Group edition at 336 pages and gives the subjects as political science, privacy, and surveillance.
+Macmillan identifies the authors as Josh Chin and Liza Lin and its current paperback page lists 320 pages, ISBN 9781250256690, and an April 2, 2024 on-sale date.
+Google Books lists the 2022 St. Martin's Publishing Group edition at 336 pages and gives the subjects as political science, privacy, and surveillance, a useful reminder that bibliographic details can vary by format and listing.

 The book grows out of years of reporting on China, including investigations into digital surveillance in Xinjiang.
 Chin and Lin follow the story through individual lives, state security projects, technology companies, policy ambition, and the alluring promise that data can turn social disorder into a manageable engineering problem.